 Or other great proposals.
 They are always scams, and you’ll lose money.

-ALWAYS negotiate a price first
+Best travel advice: ALWAYS negotiate a price firstwhen buying a service.

-before using a taxi, rickshaw or motorcycle-taxi.
+Especially before using a taxi, rickshaw or motorcycle-taxi.

 Learn Hello & Thank You in the local language.